GiscardBiamby/orchard-powershell/README.md

 orchard-powershell
 ==================

 Some scripts to help backup and deploy Orchard websites.
+Usefull if you want to create an exact replica of an Orchard deployment from staging/production/etc environment, to practice migrations or reproduce issues on your local machine.

 Examples
 --------